threadstonesecure/spring-web-initializr/readme.md

     <version>3.0.0</version>
 </dependency>
 ```
-In this simplified example the ResourcePersistable will be the User Entity and we will reuse the same class for ResourcePersistableForm and ResourcePersistableSearchForm.
+In this simplified example the ResourcePersistable will be the User entity and we will reuse the same class for ResourcePersistableForm and ResourcePersistableSearchForm.

 _ResourcePersistable_ (Getters/Setters omitted)
 ```java